 With near double the population since the Health Department main office building was initially constructed and as the sixth largest employer in Calvert County, the County Health Department is currently outgrowing its space and will need to expand to new locations or create a new main building to accommodate the influx of patients.
 The Calvert County Health Department is one of twenty-four local health departments in the state.
-The state’s “Public Health Administration oversees vital public health services to Maryland residents including infectious disease control, environmental health programs, family health services, food safety, health care quality, vital records, the Office of the Chief Medical Examiner, the State Anatomy Board, and the activities of the 24 local health departments in Maryland.”
+The state’s “Public Health Administration oversees vital public health services to Maryland residents including infectious disease control, environmental health programs, family health services, food safety, health care quality, vital records, the Office of the Chief Medical Examiner, the State Anatomy Board and the activities of the 24 local health departments in Maryland.”

 Goals and Objectives

-Goal 1: Provide for full range of housing types in the Prince Frederick Town Centers to attract and retain multi-generational communities.
+Goal 1: Provide for full range of housing types in the Prince Frederick Town Center to attract and retain multi-generational communities.

 Objective 1: Facilitate the development of a variety of housing types in the Prince Frederick Town Center.